SmartTokenLabs/TokenScript/doc/design_paper.md

 Reference information is what relevant to the token and provided by web services, typically through a RESTful API call.[^trusted-information]

-[^trusted-information] Originally we call it "Trusted information", meaning data such as previous property sales price or regional property performance data is just "provided", without blockchain proofs or attestations, hence, it has to be explicitly trusted by the user.
+[^trusted-information]: Originally we call it "Trusted information", meaning data such as previous property sales price or regional property performance data is just "provided", without blockchain proofs or attestations, hence, it has to be explicitly trusted by the user.
 As it turned out, this term misfired as some developers think it means "proven information" and provided as trusted already.
 So we used a less precise term "Reference information", which, unfortunately, feels like a catch-all phrase.

 Since TBML is signed by the token issuer (not token owner - the token issuer is often entity that deployed the smart contrat), the reference information sourced from the web apis specified in TBML is assumed trusted.
 The security chapter will detail different levels of trust.